William H. Wilson: Congress

 Wilson was elected to Congress in 1934, defeating Democrat James P. McGranery.
 The seat was open because its previous representative, Republican James M. Beck, resigned in protest of the New Deal.
 However, two years later, McGranery ran again and defeated Wilson, riding off the coattails of the very popular Franklin D. Roosevelt.

 In Congress, Wilson cast 173 votes.
 During those votes, Wilson sided with his party 91 percent of the time, noticeably higher than his party's average during that Congress of 87 percent.
 He was rated as more conservative than 96 percent of the 74th Congress at-large, and more conservative than 87 percent of fellow Republicans in the House.
 Despite his conservatism, he voted for the Social Security Act of 1935, likely the most consequential vote of his legislative career.

 Wilson had one committee assignment during his term, the House Committee on Coinage, Weights, and Measures.

 Later life and death

 After leaving Congress in 1937, Wilson returned to practicing law.
 Later that year, he moved to Montecito, California, where he planned to build a new home.
-However, before the house was built, he had a sudden heart attack, passing away at age 59.
+However, before the house was built, he had a sudden heart attack, dying at age 59.

 Wilson was interred at Forest Lawn Memorial Park in Glendale, California.